Every cosmetic company advocates anti-age, anti-wrinkle, anti-us!

 In the name of looking younger, women are subjecting themselves to products and surgeries that can have devastating results.

 The fashion and beauty industry perpetuates the belief that aging is bad to continue selling products.

-Having fun with fashion and make up can be a real pleasure.
-I think its a good idea to check in every once in a while to see what my motivation is.
+Having fun with fashion and make-up can be a real pleasure.
+I think it's a good idea to check in every once in a while on what my motivation is.
 I make sure it is sourced in fun rather than fear.